Reviews|March 1, 2026|Francis

 Where it falls short is depth.
 If you care about micronutrients or want coaching, you will outgrow it.
 But if you just want a simple, no-nonsense calorie budget with a decent food database, Lose It! is hard to beat on value.

-Pricing: Free tier is genuinely usable.
-Premium is about $40/year.
+Pricing: free version is genuinely usable.
+Premium is about $29.99/month.

 Pros: